gabxway/penguin-api/README.md

 # penguin-api
-Tis is a Go App
+Tis is a Go App server back the sum of 2 incoming numbers